 The Department of Statistics at The Florida State University was founded in September 1959 under the initiative and direction of Ralph Bradley.
 Since that time it has become one of the leading statistics departments in the United States.
 It has been the home at one time or another to many of the pioneers of modern statistics, including Frank Wilcoxon, Richard Savage, Frank Proschan, Jaroslav Hajek, Dev Basu, and Dennis Lindley.

 Quality of Faculty

 The faculty of the Department of Statistics has a distinguished record of research and teaching.
 They are or have been editors of two major journals.
 Four faculty have been elected Fellows of one or more professional societies, and five are Associate Editors of one or more journals.
 Faculty have obtained grants from the National Science Foundation, the Army Office of Research, and other agencies.
 In the history of the Department, five professors have been named Robert O. Lawton Distinguished Professor, which is granted to only one of Florida State's more than 1,000 faculty each year.
-One professor has been named Distinguished Research Professor, seven faculty members have been given University Teaching awards, and one a University Advising award.
+Two Professors have been named Distinguished Research Professor, seven faculty members have been given University Teaching awards, and one a University Advising award.

 The University has one of the most technologically advanced campuses in the country.
 The department has its own computer system.
 Every graduate student office contains a workstation and PC; there is also a common computer room.
 All of the computers are connected to our local area network.
 Through the network you have access to the University's mainframe computer, other local networks, and to the world through Internet.
 With permission, extremely large jobs can be run on the computers of the Supercomputer Computations Research Institute, which has a Connection Machine CM-2 that has 64,000 parallel processors and a cluster of 75 superworkstations.